columnflow/columnflow/docs/user_guide/shifts.md

 The calculation of the final event weight is handles by the {py:class}`~columnflow.weight.WeightProducer` instance you specify at command-line level.
 Consequently, this module needs to be aware of the shift.
-This can be done with the internal `shift` set, see e.g. the analysis example for a weight producer:
+This can be done with the internal {py:attr}`~columnflow.columnar_util.TaskArrayFunction.shifts` set, see e.g. the analysis example for a weight producer:

 ```{literalinclude} ../../analysis_templates/cms_minimal/__cf_module_name__/weight/example.py
 :dedent: